 Each day campers and staff return to their cabins to relax after lunch.
 Campers write letters (yes, real letters!), play quiet games, and nap.
 We run a very active program, and this mid-day rest is essential for everyone.
 Every day during rest period, ‘WBAY’ camper radio broadcasts pre-recorded camper produced radio shows including music shows, talk radio, radio plays and more

-Campers and staff gather on a shady hillside for a short meeting about the afternoon schedule of rehearsals, classes, and other activities, as well as news about upcoming productions and activities.
+The whole camp gathers for a one-minute performance each day: it can be dance, music, spoken-word, or any form.
+It's followed by a short recap of the afternoon schedule of rehearsals, classes, and other activities, as well as news about upcoming productions and activities.

 As in the morning, all campers and staff go to their rehearsals, classes, lessons, demonstrations and other activities.
 About half of the plays and musicals will have a full cast work session during the afternoon.
 Shows going up will have their full-tech-dress rehearsal in the afternoon.
 No one is in the cabin areas during these activity times: At Ballibay the cabins are not a focal point of camp life; the program areas are where campers make their important lasting friendships.
 Free swim is available 4:00-5:00 most days.